 For some outdoor exploration, take a hike and stretch your legs on the bridle trail on Casper Mountain.
 It’s beautiful, nature-filled views will give you an inside look of what you’ll experience on your way to Yellowstone.
 Before you head down the mountain, make sure to take some photos at one of Casper’s most Instagram-worthy spots, Garden Creek Falls.

-We’ve put together four different routes to Yelllowstone National Park for you, all starting in Casper.
 The first is the longest of the four, but by far the most scenic.
-If you head southwest out of Casper on WY 220, your first stop at Fremont Canyon won’t be too far away.
+If you head southwest out of Casper on WY 220, your first stop at the iconic Fremont Canyon won’t be too far away.
 As one of Wyoming’s hidden treasures, this breathtaking canyon is a great spot for hiking, kayaking, rock climbing and fishing.
 Continue heading Southwest towards Farson, Wyoming, then take 191 North for a great view of Square Top Mountain near Pinedale.
 Your last stop before Yellowstone will be Grand Teton National Park near Jackson Hole, Wyoming.
-This national park may be overlooked as travelers have their sights set on Yellowstone, however it compares in beauty and deserves just as much recognition.
+This national park may be overlooked as travelers have their sights set on Yellowstone.
+However, it compares in beauty and deserves just as much recognition.

 This second route is for the outdoor enthusiasts as it takes you by some of Wyoming’s most iconic outdoor views and beloved state parks.
-Similar to the first route, you’ll get to experience the beauty of Fremont Canyon, then you’ll head West towards Sinks Canyon State Park and Shoshone National Forest.
-Sinks Canyon State Park features a beautiful day hike, and Shoshone National Forest is the perfect place to detour and spend some time backpacking before you get back on the road.
-Then head Northwest to Dubois, Wyoming where you can mountain bike the scenic overlook trail before continuing on to Yellowstone.
+Similar to the first route, you’ll get to experience the beauty of Fremont Canyon.
+From there, you’ll head West towards Sinks Canyon State Park and Shoshone National Forest.
+Sinks Canyon State Park features a scenic day hike below the Wind River Mountains, while Shoshone National Forest is the perfect place to detour and spend some time backpacking before you get back on the road.
+Finally, head Northwest to Dubois, Wyoming where you can mountain bike the scenic overlook trail before continuing on to Yellowstone.

 This route takes you through Thermopolis, a region of Wyoming with a lot of natural history.
-Here you’ll find the Wyoming Dinosaur Center, where you can dig for dinosaurs, and Hot Springs State Park, where you can take a dip in the world’s largest mineral hot springs.
+Here you’ll find the Wyoming Dinosaur Center where you can dig for dinosaurs, and Hot Springs State Park where you can soak in the world’s largest mineral hot springs.
 When you’re finished soaking up the western history in Thermopolis, head north and stop in downtown Cody.
 Cody, Wyoming is full of history and a lot of it can be found at The Buffalo Bill Center of the West, which is a massive museum with multiple different exhibits.
 One of the newest exhibits includes over 10,000 different firearms, making it the most comprehensive firearms museum in the United States.

 This route is all about visiting the historic downtowns in Wyoming, and since you’re already here, you might as well start in downtown Casper.
 Before getting on the road, we urge you to take the self-guided, historical downtown walking tour.
-Once you’re finished, head North and make stops in downtown Buffalo to check out the historic Occidental Hotel, and downtown Sheridan to see the legendary King’s Saddlery.
-If you’re up for a bit of a detour before heading West to Cody, Devils Tower National Monument isn’t too far off the unbeaten path and is a great spot to get out of the car and do some exploring.
+Once you’re finished, head North on I-25 and make stops in downtown Buffalo to check out the historic Occidental Hotel and downtown Sheridan where you will find the legendary King’s Saddlery and The Mint Bar.
+If you’re up for a bit of a detour before heading West to Cody, Devils Tower National Monument isn’t too far off the unbeaten path and is a great spot to get out of the car and do some adventuring.

 With so many possibilities and so much to see and do before you even arrive to your destination, this epic road trip will surely create some amazing memories and stories that you’ll be sharing for years.
-With the break taking views and scenery, we guarantee it’ll be one of the most Instagram and Facebook-worthy road trips you’ll ever take, and we’d love it if you brought us along for the ride.
-Make sure to tag Visit Capser in your photos and let us know which route you decided to take and what your favorite stops were.
-Enjoy!
+With breathtaking views and scenery, we guarantee it’ll be one of the most Instagram and Facebook-worthy road trips you’ll ever take,